Flag of the Azores

-The Flag of the Azores (Bandeira dos Açores) is the regional flag of the Portuguese Autonomous Region of the Azores.
+The flag of the Azores (bandeira dos Açores) is the regional flag of the Portuguese Autonomous Region of the Azores.
 It is a rectangular bicolour with a field unevenly divided into blue on the hoist, and white on the fly.

-It was established on 10 April 1979 by the Regional Assembly of the Azores, being based in the National Flag of Portugal used between 1830 and 1910.
+It was adopted on 10 April 1979 by the Regional Assembly of the Azores, being based on the national flag of Portugal used between 1830 and 1910.

 Design

 The flag construction follows the same proportions and other features of those present in the Flag of Portugal.

 Its length is equal to 1.5 times its width, corresponding with an aspect ratio of 2:3.

-The field is vertically divided into two colours: blue on the hoist side, and white on the fly.
-The colour division is made in a way that blue spans 40% of the length and the remaining 60% are filled by white.
+The field is vertically divided into two colours: blue on the hoist side, and white on the fly, with blue spanning 40% of the length and white spanning the remaining 60%.

 Positioned over the border between the blue and the white fields are nine five-sided golden stars in a semi-circular arch over a naturalistic designed golden goshawk, with its wings extended.
-The top left canton of the flag contains the Portuguese Shield.
+The top left canton of the flag contains the Portuguese coat of arms.